Notevenmore/metadb-automitation-seismic-data-file-with-segy-file-format/public/markdown/userHelp.md

 - Dropdown: once user uploaded their file, our service will read your file and make a list of possible inputs that user can then match with the headers.
 Users just use our dropdown feature and click on the right data that matches with the header.
 - Highlighting: once user uploaded their file, user can select the words by dragging the cursor to the specific word, then our service will read it and translate it to a processable text that can be inputted to the matching header.
 - Drag and drop: once user uploaded their file, our service will identify the words and user can drag and drop those words from the document to the input fields next to the header to fill in.
 - Automatic: once user uploaded their file, our service will review your file and try to match the records to the matching header.
-Do not worry, user still have the ability to change the inputs.
+Do not worry, user still have the ability to change the inputs. *only available for 2d datatypes

 In this example, the data type used is `print well report`, other data types works the same.